 Yes, stuff like this is a real pain!
 I think you are correct in thinking that your position on the bike is causing the pain.
-First check that your position is the same as on your old bike, take measurements, or put the bikes together as close as you can to see if there is any differences.
+First, check that your position is the same as on your old bike.
+Take measurements, or put the bikes together as close as you can to see if there are any differences.

 If this is your first bike or you don’t have your old bike anymore?
 Then you need to set up your new bike again.

-Sit on the bike with your feet on the pedals; with pedal at its lowest you should be able to flex your knee, not low, but not too high, not too much of a stretch.
+Sit on the bike with your feet on the pedals; with the pedal at its lowest, you should be able to flex your knee.
+Not low, but not too high, not too much of a stretch.

-You also need to have a flex in your arms so as to take all the bumps out of the track.
-If your arms are too stretched then this can cause you to have sore shoulders and neck.
+You also need to have flex in your arms in order to take all the bumps out of the track.
+Having your arms too streched can cause you to have sore shoulders and neck.

-If you are riding like this then you either need to lift your handle bars or get a shorter stem.
-If you are riding too high this can put pressure on your back, if you are too high you need to lower the stem or get one with a shallower angle.
-If you are too low your back will be bent over too much.
+If you are riding like this, then you either need to lift your handlebars or get a shorter stem.
+Also, if you are riding too high, this can put pressure on your back.
+On the other hand, if you are too high you need to lower the stem or get one with a shallower angle.
+If you are too low, your back will be bent over too much.

 All this advice is based on what you have told us, without seeing you on the bike, if you get help from someone else to set you up that would be better, good luck.